-We have audited the financial statements of the Trust Fund for Abandonment of the Pipeline Assets of TransCanada PipeLines Limited (the "Entity"), which comprise the statement of net assets as at December 31, 2020, the statement of operations and changes in net assets for the year then ended, and notes to the financial statements, including a summary of significant accounting policies (hereinafter referred to as the "financial statements").
+We have audited the consolidated financial statements of Trust Fund for Abandonment of TransCanada PipeLines Limited (the Entity), which comprise:

+- the statement of net assets as at December 31, 2021 - the statement of operations and changes in net assets for the year then ended - the notes to the financial statements, including a summary of significant accounting policies

+(Hereinafter referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at December 31, 2020, and its results of operations for the year then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at December 31, 2021, and its results of operations for the year then ended in accordance with U.S. generally accepted accounting principles.